Last updated: April 2026

 The Editing Experience

 Premiere Pro's timeline editor is mature and powerful.
 After two decades of development, it handles virtually any editing task with tools designed for professional workflows.
-Multi-camera editing, nested sequences, adjustment layers, advanced audio mixing, and a vast library of built-in effects.
+Multi-camera editing supports up to 16 synced angles.
+Nested sequences let you organize complex projects into manageable chunks.
+Adjustment layers apply effects across multiple clips without duplicating work.

 The interface is customizable to an extreme degree.
-You can rearrange panels, create custom workspaces, and save keyboard shortcut profiles.
+You can rearrange panels, create custom workspaces for different tasks (editing, color, audio, graphics), and save keyboard shortcut profiles.
 Professional editors who've been using Premiere for years have setups that make them blazingly fast.

 The Adobe Ecosystem Advantage